are comments. Empty lines are ignored.

 then object/ none /domain/luvigana/obj/ luvigana /domain/luvigana/obj/axe.c globoroth

-gets UID
+/domain/wow/obj/sword.c gets UID

-, object /domain/luvigana/obj/bow.c
+"none", object /domain/luvigana/obj/bow.c

-gets UID "luvigana"
+gets UID "luvigana", and object

-gets UID
+/domain/luvigana/obj/axe.c gets UID

 NOTE: